mertall/mertall/_pages/about.md

 I was a Machine Learning Research Assistant of [Dr. Rishidev Chaudhuri's Research Group @ UC Davis Center for Neuroscience](https://chaudhurilab.faculty.ucdavis.edu/people/).
 I increased the rate of computation for predictive lab results- mapping rats' spatial movement to brain activity, due to development of Big Data Pipeline.
 Open sourced [Sparse PCA Backend](https://github.com/mridulsar/PCA).

-I was a AI Developer at VMware earning an opportunity with [Abhishek Purushothama](https://www.linkedin.com/in/abhishekpurushothama/) due to my past experience with text pre processing and NLP.
+I was a AI Developer mentee at VMware earning an opportunity with [Abhishek Purushothama](https://www.linkedin.com/in/abhishekpurushothama/) due to my past experience with text pre processing and NLP.
 Utilized CoreNLP, Spacy, NLTK, BERT, SQUAD2.0, and distrubted systems to develop a business centric Question Answer Bot (NDA).

 A page detailing all of my other [work and skills](https://mertall.github.io/mertall//cv/).

 ---
 ### Microbiologist turned Mathematician

 Mridul came into college as a Microbiology major with ambition to become a Medical Doctor.
 During his first quarter Mridul opted out of taking an easier Life Sciences Calculus series and opted for Engineering Calculus series on a simple pretense- to push his own concieved notions of what he can and cannot learn.
 This was an intimdating time in Mridul's life as he struggled greatly with Math since 6th grade.
 After success in college Calculus, Mridul makes it a point to do the things he finds most challenging.
 This attitude contributed to Mridul's decision to switch his major to Math.
 More notably, Mridul has found this attitude is allowing him to delve into projects where he is not considered an expert but rather someone who is willing to deeply and quickly learn.
-While working on these projects Mridul came across the idea of a [servant leader](https://www.forbes.com/sites/forbescoachescouncil/2020/03/11/traditional-leadership-vs-servant-leadership/?sh=625ff0d4451e) and continues to practice and reflect on his servitude to others and their success.
+Mridul does hope to one day become While working on these projects Mridul came across the idea of a [servant leader](https://www.forbes.com/sites/forbescoachescouncil/2020/03/11/traditional-leadership-vs-servant-leadership/?sh=625ff0d4451e) and continues to practice and reflect on his servitude to others and their success.

----
-### Blast to the Past

-After building gaming and workstation computers for friends throughout highschool, Mridul picked up programming as a side hobby his Freshman year of college and created a LED array which utilized FFT and a Matlab GUI to change colors based on the song's tempo and frequency range while providing an easy to use interface.

-During his first data structures class of his Sophomore year, Mridul questioned the professor this: "Why do we only assign bits a value of 0 or 1, rather why not utilize all numbers between 0 and 1.
-This would allow for an infinite number of data points to be stored, theoretically."
-During this time Mridul had no clue what quantum computing was and how it worked- more notably he had no understanding of Electrical Engineering.

-Mridul, closing off his Sophomore year, saw a beautiful parallel between inductive proofs and recursion while learning inductive proofs for the first time in MAT 108, Introduction to Abstract Mathematics.
-After discussion with his MAT 108 TA about the parallels between induction and recursion Mridul was given challenging proofs which he later found to be similar to the [Infinite Hotel Paradox](https://en.wikipedia.org/wiki/Hilbert%27s_paradox_of_the_Grand_Hotel).

-During Mridul's Junior year he realized he had taken quite a few math classes, instead of the Biological System Engineering track he had been doing for the past year Mridul opted for the Mathematics and Scientific Computation track due to the subject matter's universality, rigor, parallel to computers, and his own grit.
-All the while he had been learning about Machine Learning and Quantum Computing through Coursera, greatly expanding his perspective on his own work and the world of technology.

 ---
 ### What am I doing now?